sanzi0/CppPrimer/Chapter 1/Section 1.4/README.md

 <br/>
 <br/>

 If the input values are all equal, the program doesn't output anything.
+The program will prompt the user to enter a first number, store it in
-Only the second if statement will be executed, therefore eternally incrementing cnt and never printing it to screen.
-The only way to see how many times these numbers occurred is to signal EoF to std::cin through CTRL+Z (Windows).
-The read doesn't succeed, therefore std::cin isn't returned, the condition evaluates to false and the last statement of the first if block is executed: we see the value of cnt.
+`currVal`, and a second one, storing it in `val`.
+Then, only the second if statement will be executed, eternally incrementing `cnt`.
+The only way to see how many times these numbers occurred (and effectively end the `while` loop) is to signal end-of-file to `std::cin` through CTRL+Z (Windows).

-If there are no duplicated values, the program will output that each number occurred once, as only the else part of the second if statement would be executed, eternally getting new input, remembering it and printing the last one.
+The read doesn't succeed, therefore `std::cin` isn't returned, the condition evaluates to false and the last statement of the first if block is
+executed: we see the value of `currVal`, which is whatever first value we provided, and also `cnt`, which represents how many equal numbers we typed in.